 I reached the snow blasted town of L’anse, Michigan in the afternoon.
-There was no beta anywhere online skiing, even snowshoeing Mt.
+There was no beta anywhere online skiing, even for snowshoeing Mt.
 Arvon (Michigan’s highest “peak”).
-I asked a tourist office, all they did was talk about snowmobiles, there are tons of snowmobile trails through the region so it was obvious I would be skiing on them for part of this, however doing 30 miles was not realistic under human power.
+I asked a tourist office, all they did was talk about snowmobiles, there are tons of snowmobile trails through the region so it was obvious I would be skiing on them for part of this, however doing 30 miles from L’anse was not realistic under human power I had to find another way to get closer to the peak, a closer trailhead.
 I had 3 maps at my disposal and decided to probe the wilderness by seeing how far I could get to the mountain using forest roads from the west.

 It was -7 F as I blasted down beautiful snowy roads with massive snow banks into the darkness.
 I tracked my progress on GPS.
 As the miles passed the road got more and more narrow.
 The snowflakes sparkled and flowed around the vehicle by like stars in hyperspace.
 I got more excited as I noticed considerable miles being eaten away between me and the peak in the heart of this block of wilderness.
 After 12 miles the plowing stopped and there was a fresh powdery 10” of snow on the road.
 Not too bad, its light and fluffy.
 I continued on, then on a slight uphill it stopped.
 Wheels spun.
 Game over, and still too far from the peak.
 It was time to suit up, whip out the heavy shovel and traction screens.
 It took two hours to get the car back to the plowed road due to totally crummy tires.
 I tried another side road which was well-traveled by lumber machines.
 Still no luck as the road was not on the maps and headed off north instead of west.